Why a Bügel Anchor GL • ORIGINAL STANDARD®?

 How does the money-back guarantee work?

 Your money-back guarantee is valid 90 days after receiving your anchor.
 If you are not completely satisfied with your Bügel Anker GL • ORIGINAL STANDARD® roll bar anchor, please contact us and let us know what the problem is.
 We will try to be of assistance to you when using your anchor, and, at the same time, we will provide you with the address where you can return your anchor.
 If you decide to send back your anchor, we will refund you the purchase price, including shipping.
 If we receive the anchor back in a used condition, you only have to pay for the return costs.
 If the anchor reaches us in a brand-new condition, we will reimburse you up to 35 euros of the costs for the return shipment.
+Our DeltaAnchor LR DUPLEX is made from mirror polished stainless steel.
+We can only take it back in mint condition.

 How does the lifetime guarantee work?